Friday, June 12, 2026

 "We are doing this because the doctor said that you should be active, especially after your fall," Barb replied.
 "Besides, when was the last time we dined out?"
 She smiled.
 That was her way of saying, "Just go along with it."

-It had all the makings of a tropical resort: palm tree beams holding the thatch ceiling up, paired with the stone openings, which gave wide views of the beach, and lanky palm trees.
+It had all the makings of a rustic lodge: wooden trusses held the ceiling up, paired with the log-cabin-esque walls, a few antler chandeliers.
 At the far side of the room, an out of place stand-up comedian, dressed with a red blazer and a Stanzo fedora, was setting up for his show.
-Ron and Barb eyed Rocky, the park ranger they had met at Cook's Bay, who waved to them excitedly from the table he had reserved.
+Ron and Barb eyed Rocky, the park ranger they had met in Bright Falls, who waved to them excitedly from the table he had reserved.

 Tuesday, January 20, 2026